runicscribe/worldbuilding-docs/schizotech/fae.md

 This reincarnated body will have the soul, personality, and abilities of the dead fae, but none of their memories.
 It will retain some of the knowledge of its former self - the ability to communicate with other fae, the instinctive knowledge of how to navigate faerie and midgard, and the approximate location of their former home.
 Typically, the High Fae who guard the world tree will assist the reborn in returning to their home.

+### Twinsouled

+In extrordinarily rare cases, two (or in a few cases, three) fae may inhabit the same body.
+This is referred to as a "Twinsouled".
+The most common cause for such an occurence is when two fae lovers die at the same time, and choose to be reincarnated into the same body, but it may also occur with other close companions.

+A twinsoul fae is sometimes quite obvious, e.g. a troll with two heads, andsometimes less so, e.g. an otherwise normal-looking fae that speaks in two voices.

 ## Elves